ashn-dot-dev/site/thoughts/blog-ideas.md

 ANSI C standards compliant libc that uses the fewest number of possible ASCII characters.

+## Metronome-Lang
+Esolang that has random effects for some core keywords, where the initial RNG seed is based the hash of the program.
+Allows random-effects to happen while programming while still being deterministic.

 ## Electoral College / House of Representative Apportionment Calculations
 See:
 + https://en.wikipedia.org/wiki/United_States_congressional_apportionment
 + https://en.wikipedia.org/wiki/Huntington%E2%80%93Hill_method